eliww2/Doodle-Jump/PROPOSAL.md

 ####Week 1:

-Implement character_ and platforms that randomly spawn a specified amount.
+Implement character and platforms that randomly spawn a specified amount.
-Add acceleration and velocity to character_.
+Add acceleration and velocity to character.
+Implement physics and collision logic.

 ####Week 2:

-Implement physics engine and collision logic for the platforms and character_.
+When the character exits the screen in one direction he comes out the other side of the screen.
+Create flow of game and get player to go up and more platforms to spawn.
-Add a score keeper and a highscore keeper.
+Add a score_ keeper and a highscore keeper.

 ####Week 3: